 Children and young people’s mental health requires a multi-agency response because of the very nature of mental health, which may have a number of underlying concerns and their needs may be picked up by a number of agencies.

-The Doncaster Children’s Partnership set up the multi-agency Social and Emotional Mental Health (SEMH) Group, to bring together key influencers and decision-makers from the CCG, local authority, children and young people’s mental health service provider and other partners.
+The Doncaster Children’s Partnership set up the multi-agency Social and Emotional Mental Health (SEMH) Group, to bring together key influencers and decision-makers from the integrated care board, local authority, children and young people’s mental health service provider and other partners.
 The SEMH promotes better joint assessments, planning and service delivery for vulnerable young people in need of care.

 Prior to the setting up of the SEMH group, those working with children were often challenged by time-consuming debates around who was best placed to plan care and provide treatment or support.
 The SEMH group started to be developed prior to 2020, but the pandemic saw the SEMH’s work accelerate following an increase in children and young people accessing the emergency department due to a suicide attempt, or because they had self-harmed and partners such as schools did not necessarily know that this had happened.

 Having the support and authorisation from executive leads across the Doncaster partnership has ensured cross-organisation participation and buy in.
 Some members of the group had already been working together and this familiarity helped to build up those all-important relationships and trust.